 There are advantages and disadvantages to using gold-plated jewelry, and knowing them would help you decide if it’s for you or not.

-- Gold-plated jewelry is more affordable than actual gold; thus, it’s a cheaper alternative for many people.
+- Gold-plated jewelry is more affordable than real gold; thus, it’s a cheaper alternative for many people.

 - Jewelry that is gold plated properly looks highly similar to authentic gold jewelry, meaning you can have the beauty of gold for a fraction of the price.